observablehq/stdlib/README.md

 <a href="#svg" name="svg">#</a> <b>svg</b>\`<i>string</i>\` [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/svg.js "Source")

 Returns the SVG element represented by the specified SVG *string* literal.
 This function is intended to be used as a [tagged template literal](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals_and_escape_sequences).
+Leading and trailing whitespace is automatically trimmed.
 For example, to create an SVG element whose content is a circle:

 ```js
 svg`<svg width=16 height=16>